Alert Triage and Investigation in Cybersecurity: Best Practices

 May 20, 2024

-Alerts are only the starting point in identifying threat activity in your organization.
+Alerts are only the starting point in identifying cybersecurity threat activity in your organization.
 Successfully triaging and investigating alerts demands thoughtful lines of questioning, environmental context, and additional investigative data sources to turn facts into a narrative of benign or malicious activity.
 However, without a strong process, the wealth of security information available can easily overwhelm an analyst or lead them down rabbit-holes that aren’t fruitful.

 It’s no surprise then that according to an IDC study, it’s taking most security teams around 30 minutes to investigate each false positive alert

-1. Know what triggered your alerts
+1. Understand what triggered your alert in triage

-The first question to consider may seem obvious, but it's frequently missed: what triggered the alert?
+The first question to consider during alert triage may seem obvious, but it's frequently missed: what triggered the alert?
 As an investigator, lacking this information means you are essentially flying blind, increasing the chance that your investigation will not follow the most effective line of questioning.
 Moreover, without understanding the cause of the alert, you are more likely to misinterpret the evidence you examine.

 To start an investigation on the right note, it's helpful to establish playbooks that outline the initial steps for investigating each type of alert.
 These playbooks should include specific indicators of compromise (IOCs) or behaviors identified in the detection, along with references to their sources, such as whitepapers, tweets, etc., or other related alerts.
 This approach provides analysts with immediate context to begin triage and investigation.